Understanding mortgage-backed securities

 While the MBS market is vast, the information you will find here focuses on investments securitized with residential mortgages and covers only the most common types of mortgage securities – those issued by one of the government-sponsored enterprises (Ginnie Mae, Fannie Mae or Freddie Mac), also commonly referred to as GSEs.
 Private label MBS and other types of asset-backed securities are not part of this discussion.

 Payments of interest and principal from securities issued by Ginnie Mae are guaranteed by the U.S. government.
 However, this guarantee applies only to the face amount and not any premium paid, nor does it protect an investor from price fluctuations.

 Payments of principal and interest from securities issued by Fannie Mae or Freddie Mac are guaranteed by these government-sponsored enterprises themselves and do not carry any additional guarantee by the U.S. government.
 Fannie Mae and Freddie Mac are public companies currently under conservatorship of the Federal Housing Finance Agency (FHFA).

 Homeownership is a part of the American dream, and financing the purchase of a home is a big part of making that dream possible.
 Financial institutions generally act as intermediaries between homebuyers seeking to finance a purchase and investors willing to lend for a specific return on their money.

-In order to maintain an efficient market for these loans, mortgages with similar characteristics are pooled together, packaged into one investment and then sold to investors in the secondary market.
+In order to maintain an efficient market, mortgages with similar characteristics are pooled together, packaged into one investment and then sold to investors in the secondary market.